-The objective of the investment policy of the fund DWS Osteuropa is to participate in the opportunities presented by emerging countries in Eastern Europe such as Hungary, Poland, the Czech Republic, Slovakia or Russia and to generate the best possible return in euro.
+The objective of the investment policy of DWS Russia is to participate in the opportunities presented by the emerging country Russia and to generate the best possible return in euro.

 The fund is actively managed and is not managed with reference to a benchmark.